-- a) Section 10, paragraph A through M of the DNV OS-F101 standard should be used for steel pipeline systems, - b) Chapter 11 of the API RP 17B guidelines should be used for flexible pipeline systems.
+- a) Section 10, paragraph A through F of the DNV OS-F101 standard should be used for steel pipeline systems, - b) Chapter 11 of the API RP 17B guidelines should be used for flexible pipeline systems.

-Commissioning as mentioned in the second subsection entails e.g. that safety systems shall be function tested.
+Commissioning as mentioned in the second subsection entails e.g. that safety systems shall be function tested and verified.
 To satisfy the requirement, the NORSOK Z-007 standard should be used, with the following additions:

-- a) Section 10, paragraphs N and O of the DNV OS-F101 standard should be used for steel pipeline systems, - b) Chapter 11.5.3 of the API 17B guidelines should be used for flexible pipeline systems, - c) Appendix H to the NORSOK R-003 standard should be used for lifting equipment, cf. also Section - d) Chapters 4.7 and 5.12.8 of the NORSOK D-001 standard should be used for drilling facilities.
+- a) Section 10, paragraphs G through J of the DNV OS-F101 standard should be used for steel pipeline systems. - b) Chapter 11.5.3 of the API RP 17B guidelines should be used for flexible pipeline systems, - c) Appendix H to the NORSOK R-003 standard should be used for lifting equipment, - d) Chapters 4.7 and 5.12.8 of the NORSOK D-001 standard should be used for drilling facilities, - e) the result of function test are compared with performance requirements and relevant calculations, - d) Norwegian oil and gas' guideline no. 070 is used where electrical, electronic and programmable electronic systems are used in the construction of the functions.

 In order to fulfil the requirement for technical condition as mentioned in the third subsection, the NORSOK Z-006 standard should be used for preservation.